kevin-rn/kevin-rn/README.md

-### Hello there 👋
+### Hello there

-I am Kevin, an MSc Computer Science graduate from TU Delft with a strong foundation in full-stack development and a specialization in Data.
-With a growth-oriented mindset and a passion for all things big data science related, I am constantly driven to seek out new knowledge and remain at the forefront of technological advancements.
-Currently doing self-study on Azure Cloud.
+Full-stack Software Developer specialized in the fields of Big Data and AI, driven by a passion for continuous learning and staying at the forefront of technological innovation.
+I have hands-on experience across a multitude of programming languages, from low-level C++ to functional languages like Scala and Clojure, with advanced proficiency in Python and Java.
+My experience also includes building full-stack applications, data pipelines, and AI solutions using a wide range of modern frameworks, libraries, and developer tools.

 ___________________________________________________________________________
 **Master Thesis:** *Efficient Fact-checking through Supporting Fact Extraction from Large Data Collections* ([code](https://github.com/kevin-rn/Efficient-Fact-checking)|[report](https://repository.tudelft.nl/islandora/object/uuid%3A990b1567-7c6e-43a1-9832-3d5a9a53c41a))
 Make use of various methods for identifying and indexing supporting facts and enhancing the retrieval phase of the fact-checking pipeline.
-<h6><i> In the works of being published under the title "FlashCheck: Exploration of Efficient Evidence Retrieval for Fast Fact-Checking" in the ECIR 2025 proceedings by Springer Nature</i></h6>
+This work has been reworked and published under the title "*FlashCheck: Exploration of Efficient Evidence Retrieval for Fast Fact-Checking*" in the ECIR 2025 proceedings by Springer Nature and even won a [best paper award](https://ecir2025.eu/best-papers-award/) under it's category of IR4Good

 **Bachelor Thesis:** *Creating a TPM based smart contract for the Medical Supply Chain in Hyperledger Fabric* ([code](https://github.com/kevin-rn/medical-supply)|[report](https://repository.tudelft.nl/islandora/object/uuid%3A5def242c-0440-4601-bb0e-34e62343d81b))
 Incorporating cryptographic functionalities of TPM 2.0 to provide security in the use of smart contracts used in a blockchain applications (open-source Hyperledger Fabric was used).